 - Mix water, yeast, and honey until yeast and honey are dissolved.
 Add the salt, oil, and 4-1/2 cups of flour to make a soft dough.

-- Beat with a stand mixer for a minute or two (or knead a minute), adding the other 1/2 cup flour as needed to help dough be less sticky (you may not need all of it- and it will still be somewhat sticky).
+- Beat with a stand mixer for a minute or two (or stir by hand about a minute), adding the other ½ cup flour as needed to help dough be less sticky (you may not need all of it - it should still be somewhat sticky).
 Let it rest 10 minutes.

 - Preheat oven to 400 degrees.

-- Cut into 12 even pieces for hamburger (or hot dog) buns and, using floured hands, shape each into a ball.
+- Hamburger (or hot dog) buns: cut into 12 even pieces and using floured hands, shape each into a ball.
 Slightly flatten the balls (elongate for hot dogs) and place on a greased cookie sheet.